magdalendobson/big-ann-benchmarks/ppopp_artifact.md

 ### Datasets

 The evaluation assumes that datasets are stored in the `data/` directory inside the main folder.
-You may want to use a symbolic link to a directory on an SSD depending on your memory constraints (this is discussed further in the Evaluation section, note that the resulting saved graphs will also be written to this folder).
+You should use a symbolic link to a directory on an SSD depending on your memory constraints (this is discussed further in the Evaluation section, note that the resulting saved graphs will also be written to this folder).
 Download a small toy dataset using:

 ```bash
 python3.10 create_dataset.py --dataset random-xs